Bursitis may be covered under Workers’ Compensation.

 Causes of Bursitis

-Bursitis can come about in a number of ways.
-A person can develop bursitis as the result of an injury or trauma that happens suddenly, a minor impact, or repetitive motions.
-As is the case with many conditions, age can play a factor in developing bursitis.
+Bursitis can come about in several ways.
+A person can develop bursitis due to an injury or trauma that happens suddenly, a minor impact, or repetitive motions.
+As is the case with many conditions, age can factor in developing bursitis.
 As a person ages, bones and tendons age as well, becoming less resilient, making them more susceptible to tears and injuries.

 Bursitis Treatment

-Treatment for bursitis can include rest, anti-inflammatory pain medication, steroid injections, physical therapy, splinting, and applications of heat and cold.
-It is important to seek treatment as soon as possible.
-You should not ignore the condition and continue working because you can seriously worsen the condition by continuing to stress the injured area.
+Treatment for bursitis can include rest, anti-inflammatory pain medication, steroid injections, physical therapy, splinting, and heat and cold applications.
+It is essential to seek treatment as soon as possible.
+You should not ignore the condition and continue working because you can seriously worsen the condition by stressing the injured area.

 Workers’ Compensation for Bursitis

-The workers’ compensation system is supposed to provide benefits for injured workers and protect employers from being taken to civil court.
-An injured worker is entitled to medical care that is paid for by workers’ comp, and lost wages.
-Even after an employee is able to return to work, ongoing medical treatment should still be covered under workers’ comp.
+The workers’ compensation system is supposed to benefit injured workers and protect employers from being taken to civil court.
+An injured worker is entitled to paid medical care by workers’ comp and lost wages.
+Even after an employee can return to work, ongoing medical treatment should still be covered under workers’ comp.
 However, workers’ comp insurance does not provide benefits relating to pain and suffering.

-In order to make a successful claim and receive full workers’ compensation benefits, you must prove that the injury occurred on the job, or that the injury arose from the conditions of your job.
+To make a successful claim and receive full workers’ compensation benefits, you must prove that the injury occurred on the job or that the injury arose from the conditions of your employment.
 This includes traumatic accidents and injuries that develop over time.
 Regardless of whose fault the injury is, you should be covered.

 St. Louis Workers’ Compensation Attorneys

 In some cases, consulting with an experienced workers’ compensation attorney may be a good option.
-If you have a pre-existing condition or if your employer’s insurance company thinks they can blame your bursitis on age, getting the compensation you deserve can be difficult.
-But age and a preexisting condition does not disqualify you from receiving workers’ compensation benefits.
-Discussing your case with a workers’ compensation attorney in your area can help you to develop an effective plan that will maximize your chances of getting the full benefits to which you are entitled.
+If you have a preexisting condition or your employer’s insurance company thinks they can blame your bursitis on age, getting the compensation you deserve can be difficult.
+But age and a preexisting condition do not disqualify you from receiving workers’ compensation benefits.
+Discussing your case with a workers’ compensation attorney in your area can help you develop an effective plan that will maximize your chances of getting the full benefits to which you are entitled.

 At the Law Office of James M. Hoffmann we have a proven track record of assisting injured Missouri workers receive the compensation they are entitled to.

-Any injury can be stressful and expensive to treat, and can take you away from your job for long periods of time.
-Getting medical care as soon as possible will hopefully help you to heal quickly and get back to work as soon as possible.
+Any injury can be stressful and expensive to treat and can take you away from your job for long periods.
+Getting medical care as soon as possible hopefully helps you heal quickly and get back to work as quickly as possible.

 Fill out our online contact form or call us at (314) 361-4300 to schedule your free consultation.